FedHB: Hierarchical Bayesian Federated Learning: Evaluation

-\textbf{Main results and interpretation.} In Table~\ref{tab:cifar_body} and \ref{tab:all_mnist} (also Table~3 in Appendix G), we compare our methods (NIW and Mixture with $K\!=\!2$) against the popular FL methods, including FedAvg~\citep{fedavg}, FedBABU~\citep{fedbabu}, FedProx~\citep{fedprox}, as well as recent Bayesian/ensemble methods, FedPA~\citep{fedpa}, FedBE~\citep{fedbe}, pFedBayes~\citep{pfedbayes}.
-FedEM~\citep{fedem}, and FedPop~\citep{fedpop} (See Sec.~\ref{sec:related} and Appendix~I).
+In Table~\ref{tab:cifar_body} (CIFAR-100), Table~\ref{tab:cifar-c} and \ref{tab:all_mnist}, we compare our methods (NIW and Mixture with $K\!=\!2$) against the popular FL methods, including FedAvg~\citep{fedavg}, FedBABU~\citep{fedbabu}, FedProx~\citep{fedprox}, as well as recent Bayesian/ensemble methods, FedPA~\citep{fedpa}, FedBE~\citep{fedbe}, pFedBayes~\citep{pfedbayes}.
+FedEM~\citep{fedem}, and FedPop~\citep{fedpop} (See Sec.~\ref{sec:related}).
 We run the competing methods (implementation based on their public codes or our own implementation if unavailable) with default hyperparameters (e.g., $\mu=0.01$ for FedProx) and report the results.
 First of all, our two models (NIW and Mix.) consistently perform the best (by large margins most of the time) in terms of both global prediction and personalisation for nearly all FL settings on the two datasets.
 This is attributed to the principled Bayesian modeling of the underlying FL data generative process in our approaches that can be seen as rigorous generalisation and extension of the existing intuitive algorithms such as FedAvg and FedProx.
 In particular, the superiority of our methods to the other Bayesian/ensemble approaches verifies the effectiveness of modeling client-wise latent variables $\theta_i$ against the commonly used shared $\theta$ modeling.
-Our methods are especially robust for the scenarios of significant client data heterogeneity, e.g., CIFAR-C-100 personalisation on data with unseen corruption types in Appendix~G (Table~3).
+Our methods are especially robust for the scenarios of significant client data heterogeneity, e.g., CIFAR-C-100 personalisation on data with unseen corruption types.

+In Table~\ref{tab:cifar-c}, our two models (NIW and Mix.) consistently perform the best (by large margins most of the time) in terms of both global prediction and personalisation for all FL settings.
+This is attributed to the principled Bayesian modeling of the underlying FL data generative process in our approaches that can be seen as rigorous generalisation and extension of the existing intuitive algorithms such as Fed-Avg and Fed-Prox.
+In particular, the superiority of our methods to the other Bayesian approach pFedBayes verifies the effectiveness of modeling client-wise latent variables $\theta_i$ against the commonly used shared $\theta$ modeling, especially for the scenarios of significant client data heterogeneity (e.g., personalisation on data with unseen corruption types).